-Tours are located throughout Denver and Boulder, Colorado.
-Attendees are responsible for transportation to and from the tour locations.
-There are a limited number of openings for each tour, so please sign up for a tour during the registration process.
+Tours are located in Boulder, Nederland, and Denver, Colorado (in respective order).
+Attendees are responsible for transportation to and from the locations.
+There are a limited number of openings for each tour, so please sign up during the registration process.
 If you have already registered for the conference, you can modify your existing registration to reserve your spot for the post-conference tour of your choice.

 Maximum Capacity: 40 people

 Time:10:00 am (Security Screening); 10:30 to 12:00 pm (Tour)

 Meeting Location: David Skaggs Research Center 325 Broadway Boulder, CO 80305

 Additional Information: Visitor Center Security will no longer be able to accept IDs from some US states for site access.
 Please see security procedures for details.
 Parking recommendations and other transportation options to follow.
 National Oceanic and Atmospheric Administration (NOAA)

 Mining is a vital part of Boulder County’s history.
 Three hundred million years ago, the Ancestral Front Range uplifted about 30 miles west of where the current Front Range is today.
 Weathering and erosion wore those ancient peaks away and buried them in sediment and debris thousands of feet thick.
 Dinosaurs evolved and went extinct.
 Shallow seas advanced and retreated.
 Then uplift activity happened again 65 million years ago, which set the stage for hard rock mining heritage.
 Hard rock mining was Boulder County’s leading industry, attracting the majority of new residents to the mineral-rich mountains during the boom of the late 1800s.
 Gold, silver, lead, zinc, and tungsten have all been part of Boulder County’s colorful mining history.